Tuesday, 11 March 2025

 COMPONENT 3 CRITICAL SELF REFLECTION

-Our music video represents a teenage social group, leaning slightly towards the male audience since most of our band’s members are male teenagers as being fun and outgoing by using mise-en-scene of bright lights and vivid colours, as well as relaxed casual clothes.
+Our music video represents a teenage social group, leaning slightly towards the male audience since all our band’s members are male teenagers as being fun and outgoing by using mise-en-scene of bright lights and vivid colours, as well as relaxed casual clothes.
 The contrast between the star’s happy and sad scenes were done using match cuts so that the audience can differentiate when he’s with his friends and when he’s alone.
-Mise-en-scene also helps by using blue cooler colours when he’s alone since the colour blue has connotations of sadness, while having orange-yellow warmer colours when hes with his friends, since those colours connote happiness.
+Mise-en-scene also helps by using blue cooler colours when he’s alone since the colour blue has connotations of sadness (fig 4), while having orange-yellow warmer colours when hes with his friends, since those colours connote happiness.
 Our music video does not have a specific traditional representation in order to make our music video be more inclusive to the general teenage audience, so that they will feel more relatable to the star and the video.
 A social issue that our music video addressed is how loneliness can be a problem for someone’s mental health and we’ve done this by using extreme long shots to show isolation to raise awareness of the problem.

 No comments: